edhebi/cpp-sdl2/README.md

 ## Usage

-Makes the content of the "sources" directory visible by your compiler. `#include "sdl.hpp"` Link against the SDL2 and SDL_image libraries as usual.
+Makes the content of the "sources" directory visible by your compiler. `#include "cpp-sdl2/sdl.hpp"` Link against the SDL2 and SDL_image libraries as usual.

 By default, the code will throw exception in case of an SDL_Error.
 The Exception will contain the string returned by `SDL_GetError()`